KarolynBodie/KarolynBodie/README.md

 ## Hi, I'm Karolyn 😃 aka E!N$T£¡N 👩🏾‍🔬🧪

-**"The important thing is not to stop questioning.
+**"The important thing is, not to stop questioning.
 Curiosity has its own reason for existing".**
 > Einstein